The Florida Bar

 IV.
 The Legislative Program

-There is too little understanding of the role of the judiciary, the rule of law, or the significance of attorneys within our democratic society.
+Many political challenges face Florida’s lawyers.
+The legal profession is often unpopular with the public, and there is too little understanding of the role of the judiciary, the rule of law and the significance of attorneys within our democratic society.

-Prepared by The Florida Bar Department of Public Information and Bar Services with assistance from the
+Prepared by The Florida Bar Department of Public Information and Bar Services with assistance from the Governmental Affairs Office.